Prince Johannes of Liechtenstein (1899–1979): Early life

 Prince Johannes was born in Salzburg on 18 October 1899.
-He was the eldest son of Prince Eduard Viktor Maria (1872–1951) and the former Olga, Gräfin von Pückler und Limpurg (1873–1966).
+He was the eldest son of Prince Eduard Viktor Maria (1872–1951) and his wife Olga, Gräfin von Pückler und Limpurg (1873–1966).
 His younger brother, Prince Ferdinand, was an Olympic athlete for Austria and married four times, including to American heiress Dorothy (née Haydel) Oelrichs, of St. Louis, Missouri, was the widow of Hermann Oelrichs Jr. (the only child of Hermann Oelrichs and Theresa Fair Oelrichs).

-His paternal grandparents were Prince Eduard Franz (a son of Johann I Joseph and Landgravine Josepha of Fürstenberg-Weitra) and the former Honoria, Hrabina Choloniowa-Choloniewska.
+His paternal grandparents were Prince Eduard Franz (a son of Johann I Joseph and Landgravine Josepha of Fürstenberg-Weitra) and his wife Honoria, Hrabina Choloniowa-Choloniewska.

 Prince Johannes was educated by tutors until, at age 12, he was sent to a Jesuit school near Vienna.
 During World War I, he ran away from school and joined the Imperial Austrian Navy, serving for four years.
 After the War, he studied agriculture and worked at a German bank in Paris.

 Career

-After his 1931 marriage, he moved to America where he became a farmer in Texas and was quoted as saying America was a land of "genuine business opportunity, which strangely blends the practical and romantic spirits".
-He later moved to Scottsdale, Arizona where he established the first air conditioned commercial chicken ranch in the state.
+After his 1931 marriage, he moved to America, where he became a farmer in Texas and was quoted as saying America was a land of "genuine business opportunity, which strangely blends the practical and romantic spirits".
+He later moved to Scottsdale, Arizona, where he established the first air conditioned commercial chicken ranch in the state.
 While in Scottsdale, he operated "The Prince's Pantry", a specialty store that sold "kitchen wares, wines and fancy foods imported from Europe".
-In 1969, the Liechtensteins moved to Honolulu, Hawaii where he was affiliated with Earl Thacker Co.
+In 1969, the Liechtensteins moved to Honolulu, Hawaii, where he was affiliated with Earl Thacker Co.
 Ltd. and, for a time, he kept the books for Clare Boothe Luce before retiring from business.

 In 1933, he sailed aboard the North German Lloyd liner Bremen from New York for Europe alongside John Hay Whitney (and his wife Liz Whitney), Baron George von Zedlitz, F. Herman Gade, Norwegian Minister to France, and Heinrich Schlusnus, the German concert tenor.
 In 1934, the Prince and his wife were the dinner guests of Capt.
 Karl G. Nischk in the roof garden of the Hotel Astor in New York City along with Baroness Eleanore Eckhardt, Mrs. Maria von der Osten, Miss Yvonne Cartier, Miss Alice von Eschtruth, Miss Aga Gruson, Baron Hans von Hahn, Baron Ferdinand van der Noot, Commodore A. Ammann von Borowsky, Dr. Gerhardt Wodtke and Hasso von Bismarck.